Pamela Anderson Shares Steamy Topless Snap With Black Leather Pants And A Lucky Dog

 While she has done plenty of work on all forms of advocacy, the former Playboy model seems to have a particular soft spot for dogs, as she has taken part in a number of outreach efforts to benefit canines.

 Anderson is also no stranger to sharing racy pictures with her social media followers.
 As The Inquisitr reported, she shared another topless snap earlier this summer shortly after rapper Kanye West announced his surprise run for the presidency.
-In the post, Anderson tagged both West and wife Kim Kardashian and included a series of hashtags that endorsed the presidential run.
+In the post, Anderson tagged both West and his wife, Kim Kardashian, and included a series of hashtags that endorsed the presidential run.